PLANS FOR SPRING BREAK WORKSHOP 2021 ON HOLD. STAY TUNED!

 Morning - same as Saturday

 1:30-3:00 All-workshop playing session ~ A Brandenburg Extravaganza!

 Directed by Letitia Berlin, Douglas Freundlich and Lawrence Lipnik.

 To apply for an AEM Scholarship, send a one-page letter to Marilyn Boenau, the Executive Director of AEM, describing your interest in attending the workshop and your financial situation.
 Email to firstname.lastname@example.org.

 American Recorder Society offers scholarships to recorder players for Weekend Workshops as well as Summer Festivals.
-You do not to be an ARS member to apply.
-Deadline is 2 months before funding is needed, or April 15 for Summer Festivals.
+Any ARS member who needs financial assistance to attend a weekend or week-long workshop may apply for this scholarship.
+Deadline: March 31.
 Visit http://www.americanrecorder.org/workshop_scholarships.php for application information.

-Viola da Gamba Society of America offers Grants-in-Aid to its members to attend Workshops and Masterclasses.vdgsa.org/pgs/gia.html
+Viola da Gamba Society of America offers Grants-in-Aid to its members to attend Workshops and Masterclasses.